Hyperspectral Denoising Using Unsupervised Disentangled Spatio-Spectral Deep Priors: Proposed Approach

 \section{Proposed Approach}

 To circumvent the challenges, we will leverage the well-established LMM of HSI to come up with our customized unsupervised DIPs in the next section.
+As will be seen, using the LMM to disentangle the spatial and spectral modalities of the HSIs allows us to use well-established/simple DIP structures to model each modality, which spares the agnostic pain of searching for a new DIP to model the high-dimensional hyperspectral data.
+The disentanglement also effectively reduces the model complexity.
 To this end, we briefly review the main idea of LMM.